-Credit process in the Bank is based on strict segregation of the competences and responsibilities in credit operations between risk assuming activities in charge of the business (sales) function, and risk managing activities.
-Business function is comprised of departments in charge of the client acquisition and client relationship management, while the risk management function encompasses departments within the Risk Management Division, which are in charge of loan underwriting, monitoring, restructuring and collection.
-According to the "four eye" principle, a decision on a loan application is proposed by the business function (first vote) and the final decision or recommendation for loan approval decision is given by the risk management function (second vote).
-Exceptions can be made for certain standardized products in the retail segment - individuals and SMEs, when, due to a large number of relatively small loan amounts and simplification of the procedure, the approval process can be completely realized within the business function, with mandatory application of the "four-eye" principle in accordance with predefined criteria and parameters approved by the risk management function.
+Credit process in the Bank is based on strict segregation of the competences and responsibilities in credit operations between risk taking activities, "business" function responsibilities on one side and credit risk management function on the other side.
+Business function is represented with divisions that are dealing with client acquisition and relationship management, while credit risk management function is represented by mentioned Departments in the CRO Division in charge of loan underwriting, monitoring, restructuring and collection.
+According to "four eye" principle, decision on credit application is proposed by business side (first vote) and final decision or recommendation for credit approval decision is given by risk management function (second vote).
+Exception can be made for standardized products in retail segment, when due to a large number of relatively small loan amounts and simplification of the procedure, approval process can be completely realized within business function, with mandatory applied "4 eyes principle", in accordance with predefined criteria and parameters, approved by risk management function.